anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar signed CA certificate object will allow the pledge to verify the authorization to install the received CA certificate(s).
 As the CA certificate(s) are provided to the pledge after the voucher, the pledge has the required information (the domain certificate) to verify the wrapped CA certificate object.

-To support registrar-agents requesting a signature wrapped CA certificate(s) object, a new endpoint for BRSKI-PRM is defined on the registrar: "/.well-known/brski/wrappedcacerts"
+To support Registrar-Agents requesting a signature wrapped CA certificate(s) object, a new endpoint for BRSKI-PRM is defined on the registrar: "/.well-known/brski/wrappedcacerts"

-The registrar-agent SHALL requests the EST CA trust anchor database information (in form of CA certificates) by HTTP GET.
+The Registrar-Agent SHALL requests the EST CA trust anchor database information (in form of CA certificates) by HTTP GET.

 The Content-Type header of the response SHALL be: `application/jose+json`.